-The exit requirements for computer technology and information literacy will be met by satisfaction of the Research Methods Requirement.
+The exit requirements for information literacy will be met by satisfaction of the Research Methods Requirement.
 The exit requirements for writing in the major are met by taking any W course on the Plan of Study.
 Students in the program will have an advisor and an associate advisor, each in different departments contributing to the cognitive science program.
 Students will consult with both of them to plan a course of study.

 A minor in Cognitive Science is described in the “Minors” section.